snowplow-archive/kinesis-example-scala-consumer/README.md

 }
 ```

-Make sure that the AWS credentials you use hav the permissions requried to:
+Make sure that the AWS credentials you use have the permissions required to:

 1. Request and read from the Kinesis stream specified in the config file
 2. Create tables in DynamoDB